 A core element of drug checking is communicating not just results, but also advice on effects and risks, and health recommendations related to the tested substance.

 There are various technical options for analyzing substances.
 Some methods only confirm that a substance contains or excludes particular ingredients.
 Other methods may allow for a quantitative assessment: how much of a certain ingredient a substance contains.
 In many European countries, there are now state-supported drug-checking projects implemented by drug safety and health organizations.
-The Berlin Senate also supports such measures, but due to a controversial legal situation, it has not yet been implemented.
+The Berlin Senate also supports such measures.

 Dysphoria refers to deep feelings of unease, distress, anxiety, depression, or discomfort.
 One example of dysphoria is gender dysphoria: an extreme discomfort caused by a discrepancy between the gender a person was assigned at birth (→AMAB/AFAB) and the gender they perceive themselves to be (affirmed gender).
 Some individuals with gender dysphoria may feel uncomfortable because they feel »trapped« in a body that does not match the gender that feels right to them.